edevost/foxmask/docs/installation.rst

 started.

-This installation have been successfully tested on Ubuntu 16.04, on bare metal computers as well as on GCE (Google Cloud Engine) and VirtualBox 5.0.
+This installation have been successfully tested on Ubuntu 16.04, on bare metal computers as well as on GCE (Google Cloud Engine) and Virtual-Box 5.0.

 .. _installation through a virtual machine: